The Couple’s Quest

 The Couple’s Quest: A therapist’s guide to couples communication

-As a couple therapist, I have met hundreds of couples in search of fixing their relationship, rekindling their romance, trying to reconnect and heal their wounds.
+As a couple therapist in Montreal, I have met hundreds of couples in search of fixing their relationship, rekindling their romance, trying to reconnect and heal their wounds.
 Time and time again, they present asking for communication tools, ways to argue better, or try to understand one another.
 As I sit with them in couple therapy, I ask myself is it really their communication they are trying to fix?

 Often what needs uncovering is the underlying emotional interaction between the two partners.
 Once uncovered, what becomes evident is the need to be loved, prioritized, understood and appreciated (to name a few).